-The buyer will need a temporary tag.
-If the new owner has yet to get a permanent license plate, they’ll need a temporary tag or vehicle transport permit from the DMV or county tax office to legally drive the car.
+In states that require the seller to remove the plates, the buyer will need to get temporary plates or a vehicle transport permit from the DMV or county tax office to legally drive the car.

 Vehicle transport permit laws differ from state to state.
 In Texas, drivers can either pay for a 72-hour or 144-hour permit, whereas in some other states, drivers are allowed 30 days before they have to get a permanent plate.
 Fees for these permits range substantially, so check with your local DMV to see how much you’ll need to cover the cost.

 New owners should head to the DMV as soon as possible to register the vehicle under their name.
-In addition to the Application for Registration form, the DMV will request an identification, proof of address, proof of insurance, and the bill of sale.
+In addition to the Application for a Registration form, the DMV will request identification, proof of address, proof of insurance, and a bill of sale.

-- Stick with blue or black ink and refrain from using correction tape or liquid on the form.
+- Use blue or black ink and refrain from using correction tape or liquid on the form.
 Otherwise, you could risk nullifying the document.